inspektor-gadget/website/blog/2024-09-13-introduction-to-gadgets.md

 ```

 We can see how the wget process on mycontainer is receiving a lot of traffic
-from 172.67.206.91(IP address of testfile.org), other connections coming from
+from 172.67.206.91 (IP address of testfile.org), other connections coming from
 Chrome as shown in the results as well.
 This specific Gadget is useful to debug
-network saturation issues, as it shows us whatprocess (and container) is sending
+network saturation issues, as it shows us what process (and container) is sending
 or receiving the most traffic on the host.

-TODO: show another Gadget?

 Please check the
 [run](https://www.inspektor-gadget.io/docs/latest/reference/run) command